srinivasa-vasu/flight-delay-copilot/README.md

 ## Why YugabyteDB?

-For the database, we have chosen YugabyteDB, a high-performance, distributed SQL database that is PostgreSQL-compatible.
-YugabyteDB offers several key advantages for this project:
+A high-performance, distributed SQL database that is PostgreSQL-compatible.
+YugabyteDB offers several key advantages for this example project:

 *   **Scalability and Resilience:** YugabyteDB is a distributed database, which means it can scale horizontally to handle large volumes of data and high-throughput workloads.
 Its distributed nature also provides high availability and resilience, ensuring that the application remains operational even in the event of a node failure.

-*   **PostgreSQL Compatibility:** YugabyteDB is wire-compatible with PostgreSQL, which means we can use the same drivers, tools, and libraries that we would use with PostgreSQL.
-This makes it easy to integrate with our Spring Boot application and allows us to leverage the rich ecosystem of PostgreSQL tools and extensions.
+*   **PostgreSQL Compatibility:** YugabyteDB is runtime compatible with PostgreSQL, which means we can use the same drivers, tools, and libraries that we would use with PostgreSQL.
+This makes it easy to integrate with the Spring Boot application and allows us to leverage the rich ecosystem of PostgreSQL tools and extensions.

 *   **Support for Vector Embeddings:** YugabyteDB supports the `pgvector` extension, which allows us to store and query vector embeddings directly in the database.
-This is a critical feature for our AI agent, as it enables us to perform efficient similarity searches on our flight data, leading to more accurate predictions.
+This is a critical feature for AI agents, as it enables agents to perform efficient similarity searches on the flight data, leading to more accurate predictions.

 ## Getting Started